Student Group Funding

 Completing your group's application

-You should complete your application with most accurate estimate of your predicted income and expenditure for the year.
+When completing your application please refer to your budget and account balance as well as expenditure for the year ahead.
 We understand that there will still be unknowns going into the next year, but it is important to think about your plans and predict as realistically as possible your spending and membership.

 Income